napudumaran/Learning-Documentation-and-Projects/notes/Arch_Network_Config.md

 `ping archlinux.org`

-install the networkmanager app package, which is GUI supported for future desktop setup:
+install the networkmanager app package:

 - `sudo pacman -S networkmanager`

+This will install the GUI-supported network manager:

 - `sudo pacman -S networkmanager network-manager-applet`

 disable the services that we had to use to get our internet connection temporarily: